 - The importance of the species interest and size and complexity of potential impacts.
 There is less flexibility with interests of greatest importance.
 For example, qualifying features of Special Protection Areas where a high degree of certainty regarding the absence of a risk of impacts is required.

 - If the survey information is required for licensing purposes and avoiding an offence being committed.
 For example, checking for bat roosts in trees and buildings to ensure no roosts are disturbed.

 - The degree to which a precautionary approach can be adopted in the siting and design of proposals and/or inclusion of mitigation measures.
 It may be possible for some applications to be progressed with a precautionary approach, by assuming the presence of likely species and taking any potentially significant impacts into account in the siting and design of proposals and/or inclusion of mitigation measures.
 For example, avoiding areas where there may be a breeding or resting place of a protected species.

-- How long the current restrictions are going to be in place and the extent of the gaps in survey and assessment information.
-In some cases, sufficient information may still be gathered if only part of the survey period is lost this year.
-Where there is an essential gap in a survey, it may be acceptable to fill it with a partial survey at the start of the survey period next year.
+- The extent of the gaps in survey and assessment information.
+In some cases, sufficient information may still be gathered if only part of a survey period has been lost.
+Where there is an essential gap in a survey, it may be acceptable to fill it with a partial survey at the start of the next survey period.
 This is likely to be appropriate, for example, with bat activity surveys, but more difficult for bird surveys such as vantage point watches where the presence or locations of key breeding bird species is less predictable from one year to the next.
-LVIAs should be accompanied by the standard range of figures appropriate for the development.
-If you are unable to capture the required viewpoint photography for an LVIA and plan to submit an application without this, please discuss with the planning authority in the first instance, and we can advise if necessary
+LVIA should be accompanied by the standard range of figures appropriate for the development.
+If you have been unable to capture the required viewpoint photography for an LVIA and plan to submit an application without this, please discuss with the planning authority in the first instance, and we can advise if necessary.